sudheeshspai/Useless_poject-/README.md

 ### Project Description

 ### Made a funny maze game with Steve and Bed he wants to reach the bed.
-There are 10 levels after all the levels it will show wasted your time successfully  and  a dance of Steve at last with Rick-Roll sound effect.
-After every level there would be a sound effect of mario's death and for non mincraft players I will explain what is the relationship between Steve and bed when it starts to get night Steve wants to go to bed due to evils arising at night(he is [not like us](https://www.youtube.com/watch?v=H58vbez_m4E) he sleeps when he want to sleep) so he wants to reach as soon as possible and go to bed.
+There are 10 levels with different mazes and with many exciting things ( ͡° ͜ʖ ͡°).
+After every level there would be a sound effect of mario's death and for non-mincraft players I will explain what is the relationship between Steve and bed when it starts to get night Steve wants to go to bed due to evils arising at night(he is [not like us](https://www.youtube.com/watch?v=H58vbez_m4E) he sleeps when he want to sleep) so he wants to reach as soon as possible and go to bed.
 ### The Solution (that nobody asked for)
 Making aware of how cheaply we waste our time.For other information expore the game ( ͡° ͜ʖ ͡°).

 ## Technical Details
 ### Technologies/Components Used